OCPDemos/WhatTheHack/027-DevOps with GitHub/Student/challenge01.md

 To help you with Agile project management, there is GitHub project boards.
 With GitHub project boards, you can quickly and easily start tracking your backlog, tasks, issues/bugs and features associated with your project.

-Review the following introduction to GitHub Projects: [GitHub project boards](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-project-boards).
+Review the following introduction to GitHub project boards: [GitHub project boards](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/about-project-boards).

 ### Challenge